-Remember Brandy Snaps, the retro crispy caramel wafer-like tubes filled with light whipped cream?
-Give them 2 snaps and a twist with mint, lime and rum and turn them into Mojito Snaps!
+Remember Brandy Snaps, the retro British crispy caramel wafer-like tubes filled with light whipped cream?
 They're a lot easier to make than you think.
 Find out how to store them, fill them and stop them from getting soft or chewy.
 Authentic recipe but with a Mojito change for the traditional filling.

 What Does a Brandy Snap Taste Like?